michelllepan/cs184-proj-webpage/proj1.md

 ## Overview

+In this project, we implemented a rasterizer to display SVG files on a screen.
+The images are specified in the SVG files by vectors and textures, which we convert into pixels to display.
+To do this, we wrote code to process triangles, lines, and points, and added additional features such as transforms and various sampling options to reduce aliasing.

+We found texture mapping to be a particularly interesting section of this project, as we gained a better understanding of the texture mapping process, from working in the barycentric coordinate system to using mipmap levels.
+We found task 2 to be quite challenging as we constructed the indexing scheme for our sample buffer, but we definitely learned a lot throughout the process as well :)

 ## Task 1

 To rasterize triangles, we start by first finding the minimum and maximum x and y values of the triangle coordinates.
 We then iterate through every pixel within these bounds and perform the three line test to determine if we should fill the pixel in with the triangle color.
 The three line test checks a pixel against each of the three edges of the triangle, and determines that it is inside the triangle if it is on the same side of all three edges.
 We perform the three line test for both possibilities of triangle coordinate orders: clockwise and counterclockwise.